Daweet/Daweet.github.io/_posts/2020-05-12-Gravity-Train.md

 the center is decreasing.
 When you arrive, say at a distance $h$, from the surface.
 It is implied that you are $$r= R_e-h$$ away from the center of the Earth.
-Therefore the mass of this ’new’ sphere, shown as white in Fig. [fig:Earth] depends on the volume and density of the portion of the Earth, i.e $$m_r = \rho v_r$$, where $$v_r$$ is the volume of the smaller sphere.
+Therefore the mass of this ’new’ sphere, shown as white in Fig. above depends on the volume and density of the portion of the Earth, i.e $$m_r = \rho v_r$$, where $$v_r$$ is the volume of the smaller sphere.
 Following same steps as we did to arrive at Eq. ([eq:one]), and recalling the assumption that the density of the Earth to be uniform,